 Reason 2: If you are looking to sell your book primarily through "brick & mortar" bookstores, there isn't much we can do to help.

 While we do offer ISBNs for books published through us (which means your book can be ordered through bookstores), print-on-demand economics prohibit the large discounts that bookstores require to stock books.
 Bookstores depend on the economy of scale available to large publishers and print distributors.
-Bookstores are only going to buy Lulu books when they are special-ordered by customers.
+Some bookstores do carry self-published books, though it might mean a little more effort on your part.
 The Web is a terrific way to sell books, as Amazon.com has demonstrated.

 Reason 3: You're a very picky author.